Tactical Jeans

 | Materials | 100% heavy-weight cotton | Cotton / Polyester / Elastane blend | Nylon / Polyester / Cotton (Ripstop) |

-| Freedom of movement | Limited when bending over or kneeling | High (thanks to 4-way stretch) | High (due to stretch panels) |
+| Freedom of movement | Restricted when bending over or kneeling | High (due to 4-way stretch) | High (due to stretch panels) |

-| Wear resistance | On average | Goed | Extremely high (Cordura) |
+| Abrasion resistance | On average | Goed | Extremely high (Cordura) |

-| Visible Gear | Geen | None (no hidden pockets) | Lots (large cargo bags) |
+| Visible Gear | Geen | No (hidden pockets) | Lots (of large cargo bags) |

 | Moisture & Drying time | Dries very slowly | Quick-drying | Dries very quickly |

-| Best for: | Casual everyday use | CQB, PMC & Civilian roles | Heavy Milsim & Outdoor |
+| Best for: | Casual everyday use | CQB, PMC & Civilian roles | Intense MilSim & Outdoor |

 Which tactical jeans suit your loadout?